alif2499/COVID-19-Detection-using-Transfer-Learning/README.md

 - Practice physical distancing by avoiding unnecessary travel and staying away from large groups of people.

-In this notebook the COVID-19 detection is performed using the [COVID-19 Chest X-ray](https://www.kaggle.com/bachrr/covid-chest-xray) Image Dataset.
+In this notebook, the COVID-19 detection is performed using the [COVID-19 Chest X-ray](https://www.kaggle.com/bachrr/covid-chest-xray) Image Dataset.
 The dataset contains chest X-ray images of normal and COVID-19 affected patients.
 Here, a convolutional neural network is adopted to extract features and classify images as normal and COVID-19 affected.

 ***If you face trouble loading the notebook, you can check it out here [COVID-19 detection using transfer learning](https://www.kaggle.com/alifrahman/covid-19-detection-using-transfer-learning)***